telerik/winforms-docs/editors/datetimepicker/how-to/customize-radcalendar-programmatically.md

 ##

 In order to customize RadCalendar in RadDateTimePicker, you should first take the instance of the RadCalendar.
 You can do so by calling the __GetCurrentBehavior__() method.
-For example, if we want to change the font and colors of the RadCalendar navigation title, we need to use the following code snippet:#_[C#] Changing the font of RadCalendar navigation title_
+For example, if we want to change the font and colors of the RadCalendar navigation title, we need to use the following code snippet:

+#### Changing the font of RadCalendar navigation title

 {{source=..\SamplesCS\Editors\DateTimePicker1.cs region=customizeRadCalendarProgramatically}}
 {{source=..\SamplesVB\Editors\DateTimePicker1.vb region=customizeRadCalendarProgramatically}}